 one full-time tenure stream faculty position in the area of Operations Research.
 The appointment will be at

-the rank of Associate Professor or Professor, with an expected start date of September 1, 2021, or shortly
+the rank of Assistant Professor, with an expected start date of July 1, 2021, or shortly thereafter.

 Candidates must have a PhD in industrial engineering, operations research, computer science, or a related

-and to maintain an outstanding, competitive, and externally funded research program.
-It is preferred that
+international level and to establish an outstanding, competitive, and externally funded research program.
+It is

-candidates have an undergraduate degree in engineering and be eligible for registration as a Professional
+preferred that candidates have an undergraduate degree in engineering and be eligible for registration as a

-relevant journals, the submitted research statement, strong letters of reference from referees of high
+levels, the submitted research statement, and strong letters of reference from referees of high

-presenting research at other highly ranked schools, distinguished awards and accolades, and other
+and presenting research at other highly ranked schools.

 Equity and diversity are essential to academic excellence.
 We seek candidates who value diversity and whose

 research, teaching and service bear out our commitment to equity.
 Therefore, candidates are also asked to

 submit a statement of contributions to equity and diversity, which might cover topics such as (but not limited